cocolabhub/brainpipe/README.md

 ## Modules

 ### bpstudy
 Create and manage many studies, without carrying of path, variable names or settings.
-Everythong is going to be self organized in the clearest way as possible.
+Everything is going to be self organized in the clearest way as possible.

 ### physiology
 This module give the physiological informations of intracranial recordings.
 It will return the brodmann area, the gyrus, the lobe and the hemisphere for a given list of electrodes' coordonates.